cazala/synaptic/docs/testing.md

   targets, distractors, prompts, silence, and recall errors visible.
 - Learn to paint is inspired by the original gh-pages demo.
-A 180→48→3 neural field receives only a Fourier encoding of `(x, y)` coordinates and continuously learns the bundled portrait at 64×64.
+A 180→48→3 neural field receives only a Fourier encoding of `(x, y)` coordinates and continuously learns and displays the bundled portrait at its native 400×400.
   Play/pause controls the loop.
-Its UI reports error, elapsed time, and GPU submissions so batching is
-  observable: 4,096 online updates cross the queue in one training submission per epoch, and all 4,096 preview pixels return through one inference submission and readback.
+Its UI reports sampled error, elapsed time, and GPU submissions so batching is observable: 4,096 distributed full-resolution updates cross the queue in one training submission per epoch, while 8,100 evenly distributed preview samples return through one inference submission and readback.
+The network preview is smoothly resolved into the native 400×400 output canvas every epoch.

 Browser console errors or non-pass smoke results fail the hardware check.